-The 44/88 C Series includes three limiters in the output signal path, accessed by clicking the xover button in the System Engineer panel.
+The 44/48 Series includes three limiters in the output signal path.
 Please note that whilst the Limiters in this product offer protection for amplifiers and drivers, they can never protect from all possible scenarios, therefore Linea Research is not responsible for any damage which might occur.